Teenage Mutant Ninja Turtles: Shredder's Revenge: Development

-The game was developed by Montreal-based Tribute Games.
+Shredder's Revenge was developed by Montreal-based Tribute Games.
 The team had experiences working on brawler games at Ubisoft on Scott Pilgrim vs. the World: The Game and TMNT.
-Nickelodeon approached Dotemu following the release of Wonder Boy: The Dragon's Trap on the possibility of developing an adaptation of one of its franchises.
-After knowing that Tribute Games had been pitching to Nickelodeon for a Teenage Mutant Ninja Turtles game since 2010, the two companies decided to work together after meeting each other at Game Developers Conference.
-The game was inspired by the animated series from 1987 and the arcade games in the 1990s such as Teenage Mutant Ninja Turtles: Turtles in Time (1991).
-While the game paid homage to older TMNT games, the team wanted to modernize the series by introducing various quality-of-life enhancements, online multiplayer, and locations that have not been seen in a 2D Turtles game.
+Nickelodeon approached Dotemu following the release of Wonder Boy: The Dragon's Trap (2017) on the possibility of developing an adaptation of one of its franchises.
+After finding out that Tribute Games had been pitching a Teenage Mutant Ninja Turtles game to Nickelodeon since 2010, the two companies decided to work together after meeting each other at Game Developers Conference.
+The game was inspired by the animated series that debuted in 1987 and the arcade games in the 1990s such as Turtles in Time (1991).
+While the game paid homage to older Turtles games, the team wanted to modernize the series by introducing various quality-of-life enhancements, online multiplayer, and locations that have not been seen in a 2D Turtles game.

-The game features voice acting, with the original cast of the 1987 series, Cam Clarke, Barry Gordon, Rob Paulsen, and Townsend Coleman reprising their roles.
+The game features voice acting, with the original cast of the 1987 television series, Cam Clarke, Barry Gordon, Rob Paulsen, and Townsend Coleman reprising their roles.
 The soundtrack was composed by Tee Lopes, who is known for his work on other retro-style games such as Sonic Mania and Streets of Rage 4.
 Guitarist Jonny Atma provided the guitar recordings for most of the soundtrack, and vocals for the song "Panic in the Sky!".
 Singer Mike Patton was invited to perform the theme song for the game.
-American rapper Mega Ran contributed vocals to the track "It's a Pizza Party!", while Ghostface Killah and Raekwon were featured in the track "We Ain't Come To Lose".
+American rapper Mega Ran contributed vocals to the credits theme, "It's a Pizza Party!", while Ghostface Killah and Raekwon were featured in Shredder's boss theme, "We Ain't Come to Lose".